-The tattoo is written in code, so you may not know what it says, but the serial number will be registered, allowing a vet to look up the file associated with the number.
+The tattoo is written in code, so you may not know what it says, but the serial number will be registered, allowing a vet to look up the file associated with the phone number.

 Another factor is that just like human tattoos, the ink can fade and stretch with the skin, which could make it harder to read as your dog gets older.
 To make the ink easier to read, swipe a cotton swab with a small amount of rubbing alcohol across the tattoo.
 The ink will look a little clearer, allowing you to read the full code.

-Special ID for Travelling with Dogs
+Special ID tag for Travelling with Dogs

-When the issue of what to put on a dog tag presents itself, you’ve got a lot of options.
-Ultimately, it’s up to you, but if you’re going to be travelling regularly with your animal, you want it to be easy for those in another city to contact you should your pooch decide to be mischievous and run off after a squirrel or something.
+When the issue of what to put on a tag presents itself, you’ve got a lot of options.
+Ultimately, it’s up to you, but if you’re going to be traveling regularly with your animal, you want it to be easy for those in another city to contact you should your pooch decide to be mischievous and run off after a squirrel or something.

 Your regular dog tag may have your home address or home phone number, but that won't be of much help in a different country.
 Cell phone numbers and email addresses are going to be much more relevant in these situations.

-If you are travelling in a country that speaks a different language, then you may want a tag engraved with your pet's information in the appropriate language.
+If you are traveling in a country that speaks a different language, then you may want a tag engraved with your pet's information in the appropriate language.
 If whoever finds your dog doesn't speak or read English, then they may have a heck of a time returning your lost pooch.

 Do you think we missed anything?
 Got a clever or funny message on your dog's tag?
 Let us know in the comments below.